mohammedhisham1/Stock-Price-Alerting/EC2_DEPLOYMENT.md

 # 🚀 EC2 Backend Deployment - Stock Price Alerting

 **Deployment Architecture:**
-- 🖥️ **Backend**: Django REST API on AWS EC2 (Amazon Linux)
+- 🖥️ **Backend**: Django REST API on AWS EC2 (Ubuntu Linux)
 - 🌐 **Frontend**: React app deployed on Vercel
 - 🗄️ **Database**: PostgreSQL on AWS RDS
 - 🔄 **Cache/Queue**: Redis on EC2 for Celery tasks

-This guide will help you deploy the backend API on Amazon Linux EC2 instance.
+This guide will help you deploy the backend API on Ubuntu EC2 instance.

 ## Prerequisites